Vintage Navajo Sterling Silver Bead Necklace with Naja Pendant and 10 Coin Charms

 Navajo beads: 7mm

-Listing is for 1 necklace.
+Listing is for one necklace.